Shadow AI in Delivery: Risk, reality and the right path

 • Cleaning incomplete or stale records

-Step 3: Maximise deterministic automation
+Phase 3: Maximise rule-based automation

 • Trigger reminders for overdue work